PaulKinlan/physical-web-1/introduction.md

 A core principle of this system is **no proactive notifications**.
 The user will only see a list of nearby devices when they ask.
 If things were to buzz, it would generate immediate frustration.
 Push notifications, in general are too easily abused.

 ##3.
 Isn't there going to be a big list to choose from?
 At first, the nearby smart devices will be small but if we're successful, there will be many to choose from and that does raise an important UX issue.
 This is where ranking comes in.
 Today, we are perfectly happy typing "tennis" into a search engine and getting millions of results back, we trust that the first 10 are the best ones.
 The same applies here.
-The phone app can sort by both signal strength as well as personal preference.
+The phone agent can sort by both signal strength as well as personal preference and history.
 Clearly there is lots of work to be done here, we don't want to minimize this task but we feel that ranking can get us very far for the first few versions of this project.

 ##4.
 Is this secure?
 This first version is broadcasting URLs in the clear, there is no encryption so in it's current form, it's not yet secure.
 That is why we're initially suggesting this to be used in public spaces.
 However, that being said, there are many ways you could imaging making a URL secure, e.g. a rotating token that requires a login/cookie to decode.
 One of the huge values of URLs is that they are so flexible and encourage this further evolution.